 The University was initially developed as a centre of Technology, Art and Design from Manchester Mechanics’ Institution (1824) and Manchester School of Design (1838).
 Later Schools of Commerce (founded 1889), Education (f.
 1878) and Domestic Science (f.
 1880) were added along with colleges at Didsbury, Crewe, Alsager and the former Domestic and Trades College (f.
 1911), latterly Hollings College.
 The painter L. S. Lowry attended the art school in the years after the First World War where he was taught by the noted impressionist Adolphe Valette.

-The central All Saints campus is situated close to Manchester’s city centre.
-There are four further campus locations, three which are in south of the city and a campus in Cheshire, 36 miles (58 km) from Manchester:
+The central Manchester campus is situated close to Manchester’s city centre and we have a second campus in Cheshire, 36 miles (58 km) from Manchester.